mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 # This is just the beginning

-So, I hope that this talk has helped you understand what dependencies, why they can be so pernicious in a code base, and what you can do to start controlling them.
+So, I hope that this talk has helped you understand what dependencies are, why they can be so pernicious in a code base, and what you can do to start controlling them.

 However, I must warn that although we have covered a lot in this talk, it's really only just the beginning.
 We've discussed enough for you to be dangerous, but there's is still so much to learn to truly master the topic.